Radiation tolerance of online trigger system for COMET Phase-I: Background

 \subsection{Radiation effects in FPGA electronics}

-As mentioned previously, the COTTRI trigger system must be operational in high levels of neutron fluence over the course of data collection in Phase-I. It is well studied that different types of radiation can induce a variety of soft errors in silicon based electronic materials, as well as the potential for hard errors which can cause permanent damage \cite{b5}.
+As mentioned previously, the COTTRI trigger system must operate in high levels of neutron fluence over the course of data collection in Phase-I. It is well studied that different types of radiation can induce a variety of soft errors in silicon based electronic materials, as well as the potential for hard errors which can cause permanent damage \cite{b5}.
 The implications of these effects are of importance in many fields such as space electronics research in addition to high energy physics \cite{b6,b7}.

-The basis of this study is specifically on the impact of neutron irradiation to the COTTRI FE boards.
-The main process via which high energy neutrons may impact the FPGA electronics used in the COTTRI FE boards is through interactions with the silicon materials to produce secondary charged particles.
+The basis of this study is specifically on determining the expected impact of neutron irradiation to the COTTRI FE boards for the 150 day data collection period of COMET Phase-I. The main process via which high energy neutrons may impact the FPGA electronics used in the COTTRI FE boards is through interactions with the silicon materials to produce secondary charged particles.
 These charged particles can induce electron-hole pairs that can change the logical state of transistor gates on the FPGA \cite{b5}, potentially leading to a change to a bit in memory.
-The general term used for these induced errors is single event upsets (SEU).
-If a bit is changed in memory it generally can be fixed with some form of error-correction code (ECC).
-However issues arise if data is affected by multiple bit errors (MBE) as an ECC can only detect that this has occurred but can not correct it.
+The general term used for these induced soft errors is single event upsets (SEU).
+If a single bit is changed in a memory location, referred to as a single bit upset (SBU), it generally can be fixed with some form of error-correction code (ECC).
+However issues arise if this data is affected by multiple bit upsets (MBU) as an ECC can only detect that this has occurred but can not correct it.
 Furthermore if a soft error occurs in the CRAM of an FPGA, it has the potential to inflict functionality changes to the FPGA operation.
-These errors can be classified as unrecoverable soft errors (URE) and require re-configuring the firmware in order to fix.
+These errors can be classified as single event functional interrupts (SEFI) and they require re-configuring the firmware in order to fix.